Dagon (film): Plot

-Ezequiel explains to Paul that, many years ago, the village fell on lean times.
-A fishing ship captain named Orpheus Cambarro (based on captain Obed Marsh) convinced the locals to worship Dagon rather than God.
+Ezequiel explains that, many years before, the village fell on lean times.
+Captain Orpheus Cambarro (based on captain Obed Marsh) convinced the locals to worship Dagon rather than the Christian God.
 Orpheus's first offerings to Dagon brought Imboca enormous wealth in the form of fish and gold.
-This caused the locals to make him the high priest of the Church of Dagon, help him dismantle the local Catholic church, and kill the priest to establish the church in Dagon's honor (based on Esoteric Order of Dagon).
-However, the wealth brought upon by Imboca from worshiping Dagon had a terrible price, as Dagon demanded blood sacrifices and human women to breed with.
-Corrupted by greed, the villagers and Cambarro blindly followed this demand.
-These were, respectively, the fates of Ezequiel's father and mother who resisted Opherus's heretical practice.
-Over time, the people of Imboca eventually began to die off, leaving only the half-fish/half-human offspring of Dagon and Dagon's offsprings themselves to settle in the village, who would kidnap unexpected trespassers to sacrifice to Dagon, while Ezequiel watched the village go to ruin and lamented the villagers' foolishness in worshiping a demon for short-lived prosperity.
+This caused the locals to make him the high priest of the Church of Dagon, helping him dismantle the local Catholic church and killing the priest to establish the church in Dagon's honor (based on the Esoteric Order of Dagon).
+However, Dagon soon demanded blood sacrifices and human women to breed with, which the villagers and Cambarro blindly complied with.
+Ezequiel's father and mother, who resisted Orpheus' heretical practice, ended up as sacrifices.
+Over time, the people of Imboca began to die off, leaving only the half-fish descendants of Dagon.
+They kidnap unsuspecting visitors to either breed or sacrifice to Dagon.
+Ezequiel could only watch the village go to ruin and lament the villagers' foolishness in worshiping a demon for short-lived prosperity.

 Paul begs Ezequiel to help him escape.
-Ezequiel relents and takes Paul to the Mayor's manor, so he can steal the town's only car which belongs to Orpheus Cambarro's grandson Xavier Cambarro.
-Ezequiel distracts some Imbocans long enough for Paul to slip inside, but he accidentally honks the horn while trying to hot-wire the engine.
-Forced to flee into the manor, Paul finds a beautiful woman named Uxia, the mermaid from his dreams.
-She saves him from discovery, but when he finds that her legs have been mutated into tentacles, he flees in horror, despite her pleas for him to stay.
+Ezequiel takes Paul to the Mayor's manor, so he can steal the town's only car belonging to Xavier Cambarro, Orpheus's grandson.
+Paul sneaks into the car and tries to hot-wire it, but accidentally honks the horn.
+Cornered, he flees into the manor and finds a beautiful woman named Uxia, the mermaid from his dreams.
+She saves him and urges him to stay, but when he finds that instead of legs Uxia has tentacles, he flees in horror.
+Paul successfully starts the car and drives away, but ends up crashing.

-Paul narrowly escapes a horde of villagers in the car, but ends up crashing.
-He is caught and thrown into a barn, where he is reunited with Vicki, Ezequiel, and Barbara.
+Paul is captured and thrown into a barn, where he is reunited with Vicki, Ezequiel, and Barbara.
 The three plan to escape, but the attempt is foiled.
-Having been raped and impregnated by Dagon, the traumatized Vicki kills herself.
-Paul and Ezequiel are separated from Barbara and end up in a butchery, where they are chained and given a chance to join the worship of Dagon.
-When they both refuse, Paul apologizes to Ezequiel, who thanks Paul for helping him to remember his mother and father, who died resisting Dagon and the cult.
-He is flayed alive before Paul's eyes as they recite the 23rd Psalm together.
+The traumatized Vicki, having been impregnated by Dagon, kills herself.
+Paul and Ezequiel are chained up in a butchery and offered the last chance to worship Dagon, which they refuse.
+Paul apologizes to Ezequiel, who thanks Paul for helping him to remember his parents.
+Paul helplessly watches as the cult flays Ezequiel alive while the captives recite the 23rd Psalm together.